 Molten Chocolate Lava Cake

-This recipe for molten chocolate lava cake is incredibly simple to put together and is so impressive once it comes out of the oven.
+This recipe for molten chocolate lava cake is simple to put together and is so impressive once it comes out of the oven.
 Cut into the cakes while still hot and the center will flow with melted chocolate lava!
+This recipe makes 6 individual servings of cake.

 Ingredients